christiangerbig/next-js-tailwind-example/README.md

 >
 ```

-With this syntax it is still guaranteed that the Prettier Code plugin for TailwindCSS can sort the classes.
+With this syntax it is still guaranteed that [prettier-plugin-tailwindcss](https://www.npmjs.com/package/prettier-plugin-tailwindcss) can sort the classes.

 This syntax also works with function calls as expressions withing the classes: